Skip to main content

 1. 1.Quick test: Priya opens the PDF and highlights text with her cursor, it selects cleanly.
 Good sign, this is a text-based PDF, not a scan.

-2. 2.Convert: She uploads the 8-page contract to this tool.
-Processing takes 2 seconds.
-Downloads a .docx file.
+2. 2.Convert: She selects the 8-page contract in this tool.
+Processing takes a few seconds.
+She downloads a .docx file.

-3. 3.Review: Opens in Word.
-The numbered clauses converted perfectly, text is accurate, paragraph numbering intact.
+3. 3.Review: She opens the file in Word.
+The numbered clauses and paragraph text came through cleanly.
 Two things need fixing: the table of charges lost its column alignment, and the footer text moved into the body.

 4. 4.Edit: Takes 5 minutes to fix the table, update the scope section, change payment terms from 30 to 14 days, and add her company details.